safrazik/knockout-file-bindings/README.md

 // change a default option
 ko.fileBindings.defaultOptions.buttonText = 'Browse';

-viewModel.fileData = ko.observable({
+// If you're working with a single file viewModel.fileData = ko.observable({
   file: ko.observable(), // will be filled with a File object
   // Read the files (all are optional, e.g: if you're certain that it is a text file, use only text: